March 15, 2026

 - Increase review coverage: Make sure your key products have a critical mass of authentic reviews to feed the machines.

-- Maintain recency: Keep content flowing through review requests, sampling, and campaigns
+- Maintain recency: Keep content flowing through proactive review request campaigns, product sampling programmes, and always-on content strategies.

-- Enrich reviews: Add context through review submission forms (e.g., skin type, fit, use case).
+- Enrich reviews: Add structured fields to review submission forms, skin type, body fit, use case, purchase occasion.

 Reviews are a trust signal for humans making shopping decisions and AI providing information about what’s worth recommending or summarizing.